 If your provider finds signs of cancer, other tests are needed for staging the cancer.
 These tests will show much cancer there is.
 They'll also show if it has spread to other parts of your body.

 Surgery is the most common treatment for uterine cancer.
 Surgery may be used to diagnose, stage, and treat uterine sarcoma all at one time.
-After surgery, the cancer will be examined in a lab to see how far it has progressed.
+After surgery, the cancer will be examined in a lab to see how advanced it is.

 You also may have hormone therapy for certain kinds of tumors that respond to hormones.